 R319.3 Fasteners.
-Fasteners for pressure preservative and fireretardant-treated wood shall be of hot-dipped galvanized steel, stainless steel, silicon bronze or copper.
+Fasteners for pressure-preservative and fire-retardant-treated wood shall be of hot-dipped zinc-coated galvanized steel, stainless steel, silicon bronze or copper.
+The coating weights for zinc-coated fasteners shall be in accordance with ASTM A 153.